lammps/lammps/doc/src/compute_born_matrix.rst

 mutually exclusive.

-The first one is a direct computation from the analytical formula from the different terms of the potential used for the simulations (see :ref: `(Vorkum)
+The first one is a direct computation from the analytical formula from the different terms of the potential used for the simulations (see :ref:`(VanWorkum)
-<_VanWorkum>`).
+<VanWorkum>`).
 However, the implementation of such derivations must be done
 for every potential form.
-This has not been done yet and can be very complicated for sophisticated potentials.
+This has not been done yet and can be very complicated for complex potentials.
 At the moment a warning message is displayed for every term that is not supporting the compute at the moment.
 This method is the default for now.

-The second method uses finite differences of energy to numerically approximate the second derivatives (see :ref: `(Zhen) <_Zhen>`).
+The second method uses finite differences of energy to numerically approximate the second derivatives (see :ref:`(Zhen) <Zhen>`).
 This is useful when using interaction styles for which the analytical second derivatives have not been implemented.
 In this cases, the compute applies linear strain fields of magnitude *delta* to all the atoms relative to a point at the center of the